JStateson/BoincTasksTempReader/README.md

 # BoincTasks
-This repository contains bash scripts and python code that sends temperature informaton to BoincTasks
+This repository contains bash scripts and python code that sends temperature information to BoincTasks